Critical Reading and Writing Courses

-CRW 111—Critical Thinking I : All sections of this course focus on the critical thinking, reading, and writing needed to succeed in college level studies.
-Using materials drawn from various disciplines in the college curriculum, students develop their ability to recognize and discuss ideas.
+CRW 111 – Critical Thinking I : This course focuses on the fundamental intellectual strategies of critical thinking, reading, and writing necessary for academic success.
+Focusing on a particular theme and using materials drawn from various disciplines in the college curriculum, students develop their ability to recognize and discuss ideas.
 By learning to relate generalization to supporting ideas and to identify the patterns into which ideas are structured, students gain practice in applying effective strategies for understanding college material.
-The class meets on a regular basis in a computer lab where students use computers to develop these analytical capabilities and apply them to course work.
+The class meets on a regular basis in a computer lab, where students explore ways to develop analytical capabilities and to apply them to course work.

 3 Lect Hrs, 3 Credits.
 This course should be followed by First-Year Seminar SEMINR 114G.

-CRW 112—Critical Thinking II: In all sections of this course, students gain experience in the processes of intellectual inquiry as it is practiced in the liberal arts and sciences.
-Through both oral and written presentations, they analyze and interpret readings taken from college-level texts.
-They learn to distinguish the methods authors use in developing their ideas and the differences and similarities among perspectives of various authors, as well as to recognize implications and to question authors' purposes.
-The class meets on a regular basis in a computer lab where students use computers to develop these analytical capabilities and apply them to course work.
+CRW 112 – Critical Thinking II: In this course, students gain experience in the processes of intellectual inquiry as it is practiced in the liberal arts and sciences.
+Based on the course’s theme, students analyze and interpret readings drawn from different disciplines in the college curriculum.
+Students learn to distinguish the methods authors use in developing their ideas, and the differences and similarities among perspectives of various authors, as well as to recognize implications and to question authors' purposes.
+The class meets on a regular basis in a computer lab, where students explore ways to develop analytical capabilities and to apply them to course work.

 3 Lect Hrs, 3 Credits.
 This course should be followed by a First-Year Seminar.